COVID-19: New, Updated Guidelines for FFCRA Leave Requirements

-When the FFCRA became public law on March 18, 2020, it enacted several key changes to paid leave requirements.
+When the FFCRA became law on March 18, 2020, it enacted several key changes to paid leave requirements.
 These included:

 - Two Weeks of Paid Sick Leave at Regular Rate: Covered employers must provide all employees with two weeks (up to 80 hours) of paid sick leave at their regular rate of pay if the employee is unable to work due to quarantine and/or COVID-19 symptoms.